AndreasCnaus/PiCAN/test/README.md

 ### Read/Write Mode
-This model is well suited for testing in loopback mode. <br>
+This mode is well suited for testing in loopback mode. <br>
 Run the tool in write or read mode to transmit or receive CAN-Messages:

 ```sh